David Čolina

-David Čolina (born 19 July 2000) is a Croatian professional footballer who plays as a left back for Osijek on loan from German club FC Augsburg.
+David Čolina (born 19 July 2000) is a Croatian professional footballer who plays as a left-back for Ekstraklasa club Zagłębie Lubin.

 Club career

 Born in Zagreb, Čolina started training with Hrvatski Dragovoljac before moving to Dinamo Zagreb in 2008.
 In August 2018, he signed for Monaco.

 Hajduk

 On 22 July 2019, Čolina signed with Hajduk Split, on a four-year contract.
-On 28 July 2019 Čolina made his Hajduk debut, playing the full game as his side beat Varaždin 3–0 at Stadion Varteks in Round 2 of the 2019–20 Prva HNL.
+On 28 July 2019, Čolina made his Hajduk debut, playing the full game as his side beat Varaždin 3–0 at Stadion Varteks in Round 2 of the 2019–20 Prva HNL.

 Augsburg

 On 14 January 2023, Čolina signed a contract with German club Augsburg until 30 June 2027.

-He scored on his debut for the club with his first touch of the ball on 22 January 2023 vs Borussia Dortmund when he came on as a substitute.
+He scored on his debut for the club with his first touch of the ball on 22 January 2023 in a match against Borussia Dortmund when he came on as a substitute.

 On 24 January 2024, Čolina was loaned by Vejle in Denmark.
 After completing his loan spell, Čolina returned to Augsburg.
 On 20 July 2024, Čolina was back in Vejle on a new rental agreement, this time until the end of the season, with an option to buy included.

 In July 2025, Čolina joined Croatian Football League club Osijek on a season-long loan with an option to buy.